sim4ia/sigir2024/README.md

 To enable interaction with a broader set of participants, we offer a limited hybrid participation in addition to onsite attendance via Zoom.

 - **Welcome.** We welcome the onsite and online participants and set the stage for a day of interaction.
-- **Leynotes.** We intend to have two keynotes representing viewpoints from industry and academia.
+- **Keynotes.** We intend to have two keynotes representing viewpoints from industry and academia.
 - **Lightning talks.** We allocate short slots (3-5 minute talks) for accepted opinion pieces and encore talks from a selection of different viewpoints for onsite presentation.
 - **Panel discussion.** We will moderate a panel with invited panelists from a diverse set of backgrounds championing different subfields and views.